Cy

 Tim Rathbone

 Tim joined the Board in April 2024.
 He has come full circle, having begun his career as an Apprentice Electrician at the college’s Pontypool Campus in the 1980s.
-A Chartered Engineer, Tim recently retired from his role as Senior Partner and Director at Hoare Lea & Co, Consultant Engineers.
-He worked for the company for over 30 years and is now keen to contribute to the success of Coleg Gwent.
-He recently also joined the board of Gwent Wildlife Trust and has a strong interest in sustainability.
-This is also reflected in his love of gardening and the outdoors.
+A Chartered Engineer, Tim recently retired from his role as Senior Partner and Director at a Consultant Engineering firm where he worked for over 30 years.
+He is now keen to contribute to the success of Coleg Gwent.
+He is a Gwent Wildlife Trust Board Member and has a strong interest in sustainability.
+Tim is Link Governor for Estate Development & Decarbonisation.

 Lizzie Swaffield profile photo